Marginal notes on Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014)

 History could well be driven by negation rather than contradiction.
 It could ride on the nihilistic rejection of the established order, regardless of alternatives or consequences.
 (Gurri, 2014, KL 4868-4872).

 This is an interesting point.
-His substitution of nihilism in place of ideology allows us to detect, again, the political orientation of Gurri’s analysis.
+His substitution of nihilism in place of ideology allows us to detect, again, the politically-focused framework of Gurri’s analysis.
 It works well, but I prefer another interpretation.
 Once we realize that the conflicts described by Gurri are unfolding in the media environment, not in politics, we can discern that the sides of the conflict oppose each other not in their content but in their shape and modus vivendi.
 This is not, therefore, a battle between hostile concepts.
-The conflict is morphological.
+The conflict is morphological, it is the clash between the Pyramid and the Cloud.

 3) Here we approach the main question I wish to pose in this review: who are the participants in the conflict?
 Presumably, they are those marked out as “the public” and “authority” in the title.